w314/notes/javaNotes/javaBasics.md

 Instead, the method belongs to the class itself.

 As a result, you can access the static method without first creating a class instance.

+### Autoboxing

+> What is autoboxing and unboxing?

+- `Boxing` - the process of converting a primitive to its wrapper clas
+- `autoboxing` - Java feature which will automatically convert primitives to wrapper classes implicitly.
+In case when passing an `int` variable as parameter to a function requesting an `Integer`.
+- `Unboxing` is the reverse - converting a wrapper class to its primitive.
+- Wrapper classes have static helper methods like .parseX() and .valueOf() for explicit primitive conversion.

 ## Java Programs